[spectre] Out of Beirut: Exit Stamp July 17 2006

 We slowly make our way out of Beirut, passing familiar places.
 Many people

-weep; it’s heart-breaking.
+weep; its heart-breaking.
 Once in the bus, I start hearing stories.
 One

 Dutch woman, fluent in Arabic, had come to the embassy with absolutely